YsfDev1/ClamApp/README.md

 ClamAV® is a registered trademark of Cisco Systems, Inc. This project is not affiliated with or endorsed by Cisco.
 =======

-A modern and user friendly security app that Integrated with ClamAV engine.

-# 🛡️ ClamApp: Advanced Security Suite for Linux

-**ClamApp** is an open-source, modern security management interface built on top of the trusted **ClamAV** engine.
-Designed with a focus on simplicity and modern aesthetics, it brings robust malware protection to Linux desktop users through an intuitive graphical experience.

 **Built on:** Pardus 25

----